 SOFTS-Arabica coffee slips off 4-year high, raw sugar also falls

-LONDON, May 7 (Reuters) - Arabica coffee futures on ICE fell on Friday as the market consolidated after hitting a four-year peak in the prior session, while raw sugar also fell.
+NEW YORK/LONDON, May 7 (Reuters) - Arabica coffee futures on ICE closed down on Friday as the market consolidated after hitting a four-year peak in the prior session, while raw sugar also fell.

 COFFEE